 For small-sized garden tags, we can barely make out the plant names written in bold strokes.
 Hence, opting for a pen with an extra-fine tip like this one makes excellent sense.
 In other words, this plant marker is ideal for details.

-Yet, what makes me love this marker more is its Acrylic tip that works flawlessly on plastic, wood, rock, ceramic, and even concrete surfaces.
+Yet, what makes me love this marker more is its Acrylic tip that works flawlessly on plastic, wood, rock, golf balls, ceramic, and even concrete surfaces.
 Its versatility comes in handy when we want to make robust plant labels and look for the right marker to write on.

 Some notable features of this maker are its no-leaking, no-smearing, and quick-drying ink.
 It takes a few seconds for our written tags to completely dry and show a mirror-like finish.
 So, this marker is a reliable choice to have shiny and beautiful plant labels.
 Plus, I find no problem with its ink fading due to exposure to sunlight or rain.